TheRealRWJ/TheFamilyPlanner/README.md

 3. A lightweight web server with static pages
 4. Python
 scripts ran by cron jobs populating json files JavaScript injecting content of webpage from the json files to prevent page refreshes
+5. App to sync Nextcloud calendars and lists with phones
 > I use DAVx5 to sync my nextcloud calendars to my phone

 > KDE-Connect mouse function for navigating